warmana/cloudant-docs-fork/source/includes/api/_backup.md

 or you need backups for multiple points in time, having a complete copy of your database for each of the requirements can quickly result in significant disk usage.

-An alternative is to use the Cloudant Incremental Backup feature.
+An alternative is to use the IBM Cloudant Incremental Backup feature.
 Incremental backups are a good solution for storing only the documents that have changed since the last backup.

+<aside class="warning">Daily incremental backup for Enterprise customers is currently a Beta capability.
+It is not enabled by default.</aside>

 You can see more information about Incremental Backups at [Back up your data](backup-guide.html).